Building up your strength

 Coronavirus (COVID-19) recovery

-When you are recovering from coronavirus (COVID-19), it's important to get more rest than usual.
-This is because your body needs time to heal.
-However, having too much rest months after the infection has gone can make your recovery slower.
+When you are recovering from coronavirus (COVID-19), it's important to help your body to recover.
+Your body needs time to heal, so you might need to rest more than usual.
+However, having too much rest after the infection has gone, can make your recovery slower.

 The less you use your muscles, the weaker they become.
 Resting too much makes your tiredness worse in the long term.